 GCF or greatest common factor of two or more numbers is defined as largest possible number or integer which is the factor of all given number or in other words we can say that largest possible common number which completely divides the given numbers.
 GCF of two numbers can be represented as GCF (39, 90).

 Properties of GCF

-- The product of GCF and LCM of two given numbers is equal to the product of two numbers.
+- Product of two numbers is always equal to the product of their GCF and LCM.

 How can we define factors?